yohn-dezmon/lending-club-loan-pipeline/README.md

 requirements.txt file within the main directory of this repository.

 ## Redshift setup:

+Although I did not get to insert the data into redshift, I would have used it because it is a columnar store database.
+This is ideal for this dataset since there are many rows, and because it cannot be split into smaller tables because the unique identifier member_id has been removed from the dataset.

 I setup Redshift by following the instructions found (here)[https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html].
 I had to create a IAM Role specifically for redshift which is covered in step 2.